Andre-lab/evodock/README.md

 python ./evodock.py config.ini
 ```

-In general there are 5 different modes EvoDOCK can be run in and are given here with examples:
+In general there are 5 different modes EvoDOCK can be run in and are given here with examples.

 ### Heteromic docking modes

+EvoDOCK can predict a protein complex consisting of 2 chains.

-1. Heteromeric docking with a single ligand and a single receptor backone (takes a few minutes):
+1. Heteromeric docking with a single ligand and a single receptor backone:
 ```console
 python ./evodock.py configs/heterodimeric/sample_dock_single.ini
 ```

-2. Heteromeric docking with multiple backbones (takes a few minutes):
+2. Heteromeric docking with multiple ligand backbones and multiple receptor backbones:
 ```console
 python ./evodock.py configs/heterodimeric/sample_dock_flexbb.ini
 ```

 ### Symmetrical docking modes

+EvoDOCK can predict cubic symmetrical structures with Icosahedral, Octahedral or Tetrahedral symmetry.

-3. Local recapitulation with a single backbone (takes a few minutes):
+3. Local recapitulation - Predicting assembly structure from a single backbone and starting positions:
 ```console
 python ./evodock.py configs/symmetric/local_recapitulation.ini
 ```

-4. Local assembly with flexible backbones (takes a few minutes):
+4. Local assembly - Predicting assembly structure from multiple backbones and starting positions:
 ```console
 python ./evodock.py configs/symmetric/local_assembly.ini
 ```

-5. Global assembly with flexible backbones (takes a few minutes):
+5. Global assembly - Predicting assembly structure from multiple backbones only:
 ```console
 python ./evodock.py configs/symmetric/global_assembly.ini
 ```

 To prepare input structures for EvoDOCK it is advisable to read the [Preparing inputs for EvoDOCK](#preparing-inputs-for-evodock) section.

+Full examples of running EvoDOCK with different workflows is described in [Examples Workflows for different docking scenarios](#example-workflows-for-different-docking-scenarios).

-The following section describe how to configure EvoDOCK through the config file.
-These options can be set in the config file:
+The following section describes how to configure EvoDOCK through the config file in more detail.

+### Description of the config options.

 1. [Docking]
 2. [Input]
 3. [Outputs]